Crafting just got cooler! Learn how to create a 3D church with the help of air dry clay and silicone moulds.

 Learning how to use air dry clay is easiest with the Iron Orchid Designs brand.
 It is the best clay to work with.
 It’s very soft and dries white.

-First, you want to dust your silicone mold with corn starch before using air dry clay.
-The corn starch will help the image release easily from the mould.
-Now, break off some clay, roll it in your hands to shape, and press firmly into mold.
+First, you want to dust your silicone mold with corn starch to help the image release easily.
+Then, break off some clay, roll it in your hands to shape, and press firmly into mold.
 Remove excess clay around rim using your your thumbs.

 Tip: Make sure surface of clay is smooth before removing from mold.
 A smooth surface helps image adhere firmly and evenly.